-- 10.1.
-The majority of classes have a clearly timetabled RE lesson each week.
-The nature and organisation of these lessons depends upon the age and ability of the pupils, as RE is highly differentiated and personalised so that all pupils can access their lessons appropriately. - 10.2.
+10.1.
+Each class has a clearly timetabled RE lesson each week.
+The nature and organisation of these lessons depends upon the age and ability of the pupils, as RE is highly differentiated and personalised so that all pupils can access their lessons appropriately.
 Some classes in Lower School are taught RE by their class teachers, whilst some classes in Upper School learn RE as part of their Humanities lessons, sometimes working towards gaining accreditations including the WJEC Humanities Entry Level qualification.

-- 10.3.
-All classes of pupils with PMLD access RE in their class groups, including having access to relevant sensory experiences. - 10.4.
+All classes of pupils with PMLD access RE in their class groups, including having access to relevant sensory experiences.

+10.2.
+Collective Worship:

 Pupils at Chadsgrove School have the opportunity for daily acts of Collective Worship, including 'Grace After Meals', as a whole school community each lunch time, during daily 'Reflection Time' in classes and during weekly assemblies.